formspree/formspree/README.md

 --------

-If you are experiencing issues, please take a look at the [FAQ](../../wiki/Frequently-Asked-Questions) in the wiki

 Running your own copy of Formspree
 ----------------------------------

 ### Running on localhost